-The SLT members who should be contacted in the DSL's absence are Lee Mazzotti...
+The SLT members who should be contacted in the DSL's absence are Lee Mazzotti

-The Safeguarding Governor is.....Jan Jackson.....
+The Safeguarding Governor is Jan Jackson

-The Chair of Governors is.....Jan Jackson.....
+The Chair of Governors is Jan Jackson

-- 9 Our Governors are now required to receive appropriate safeguarding and child protection (including online) training at induction.
+- 10 Our Governors are required to receive appropriate safeguarding and child protection (including online) training at induction.
 This training should equip them with the knowledge to provide us with strategic challenge, as a 'critical friend' and test and assure themselves that the safeguarding policies and procedures in place in our school are effective and support the delivery of a robust whole.
-This training must only focus on their strategic role and not on operational procedures. - 10 The Senior DSL will ensure that all staff including supply staff and volunteers receive a robust induction into the school safeguarding arrangements, which will include a requirement that they read the key statutory guidance and safeguarding policies including the Behaviour Policy, Child on Child Abuse Policy and responses to on-line safety and children who go missing from education before starting work with children. - 11 The Senior DSL will work with the Head teacher and the Chair of Governors to ensure all who hold responsibility for the child protection and safeguarding of children have access to regular high quality safeguarding training. - 12 Governors and Trustees are required to receive appropriate safeguarding and child protection (including online) training at induction.
-This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole.
-This training must focus on their strategic role and not on operational procedures. - 13 The Senior DSL will also ensure any contractors working at the school and visitors are informed of who to report any safeguarding concerns or incidents to whilst on the school site. - 14 The school is committed to offering early help to those children who need it.
-Staff are trained to be vigilant and to record and report all concerns and issues that indicate a child may require early help or that there may be a safeguarding issue to the Senior DSL without delay. - 15 The Senior DSL will consider all such concerns and issues and will make a judgement about whether to monitor the child's progress, discuss with parents/carers, provide pastoral care and
+This training must only focus on their strategic role and not on operational procedures. - 11 The Senior DSL will ensure that all staff including supply staff and volunteers receive a robust induction into the school safeguarding arrangements, which will include a requirement that they read the key statutory guidance and safeguarding policies including the Behaviour Policy, Child on Child Abuse Policy, Online Safety Policy including an understanding of the expectations, applicable to roles and responsibilities in relation to filtering and monitoring, and children who go missing from education or are' absent from education' before starting work with children. - 12 The Senior DSL will work with the Head teacher, Chair of Governors/ Safeguarding Trust Lead, to ensure all who hold responsibility for the child protection and safeguarding of children have access to high quality safeguarding training, the training should be regularly updated.
+In addition, all staff should receive safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins, and staff meetings) as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively. - 13 All safeguarding policies, procedures and practice guidance are overseen by the Senior Designated Safeguarding Lead and put in place and signed off in consultation with the Head teacher, Senior Leadership team, Governing body, and staff at the beginning of the autumn term and reflect the statutory guidance within KCSiE and our local Nottinghamshire Safeguarding Children Partnership (NSCP). - 14 Governors and Trustees are required to receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in school are effective and support the delivery of a robust whole.
+This training must focus on their strategic role and not on operational procedures.